philzook58/philzook58.github.io/_posts/2021-11-12-nand2tetris-cpu.md

 date: 2021-11-12
 layout: post
 title: "Simple Nand2Tetris Verilog CPU"
+description: A simple implementation of the Nand2Tetris cpu in Verilog.
+There is also an icarus verilog based simulator that can load Hack programs
 ---

 I feel like my standards of what is worthy of a blog post are creeping up.
 I don't like that.